Open Access Discounts and Agreements

 |The Royal Society||ISU Corresponding Author||25%||All Royal Society journals|

 An internal funding opportunity to partially cover the cost of publishing open access is available to full-time faculty and P&S staff at rank 37 or higher.
-The grant, Part A of the Publication Subvention Grant, covers half of the cost of an Article Processing Charge (APC) up to $1,250.
+The grant, Publication Subvention Grant For Open Access Journal Articles, covers half of the cost of an Article Processing Charge (APC) up to $1,250.

 See the Publication Subvention Grants section of GrantsHub’s Internal Funding website for more details or to apply.